RubioApps/RubioGuard/docs/2-Protection.md

 chmod 0640 /etc/squid/.passwd
 ```

-Once you have created the password, at the begining of the squid.conf you'll find this:
+Once you have created the password, you can put these settings the begining of the [squid.conf](https://github.com/RubioApps/RubioGuard/blob/main/squid/squid.conf):

 ```
 auth_param basic program  /usr/lib/squid/basic_ncsa_auth /etc/squid/.passwd